Funded (UK/EU and international students)

 Your PhD project will enhance the strong links established between Halmstad and Portsmouth by adding to a vibrant culture of research exchange.
 You would be expected to publish short research blogs on the PTUC website and showcase your research at international conferences during your funding, as well as contributing to an emerging research milieu in Halmstad.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in History or an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 You must be prepared to live and work in both Halmstad and Portsmouth.
-You must be willing to teach up to 4 hours a week during term time, there will be teaching opportunities in both Portsmouth and Halmstad.
+You must be willing to teach up to four hours a week during term time, there will be teaching opportunities in both Portsmouth and Halmstad.
 Understanding of the Swedish language would be desirable (there is an opportunity to join a Swedish for beginners class).